UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

 ### Feedback Day 1

 One thing you thought was good:
-  - The second session was very practial and interactive --> that was very helpful +1
+  - The second session was very practical and interactive --> that was very helpful +1
   - Enjoyed the content of both sessions.
 The instructors were good at pointing out what to think of when tailoring the slurm scripts for a particular simulation. `strings` was a discovery for me too :).
 Nice you have several tools documented to check CPU and memory usage.
 I like the `time` wrapper a lot.
 Used `perf-report` before, a favourite too.
   - Not so much to do with today, but the docs on https://documentation.sigma2.no/ are really getting very good!
   - The demo using the terminal was nicely made.
 Appropriate tempo.
 The user/directory coloring and extra command window at the bottom were helpful.

 One thing that should be improved until tomorrow or next time:
   - The first part was very abstract, and then very specific.
 A more middle approach with more simple practical information with more context would be much more useful +1
-  - Some of the terminalogy was already to advanced for me (e.g. MPI, localscratch...) +1
+  - Some of the terminology was already to advanced for me (e.g. MPI, localscratch...) +1
   - The first exercise would need more explanation for first-time users.
 There is a typo in `scontrol show job $jobid` (it was with capital S).
 A bit less scrolling maybe when presenting the content on the website.